nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 ```

-**The .NET Implementation (Zero-Code Auth):**
-Because the Azure SDK is fully aware of Managed Identities, it uses a tool called `DefaultAzureCredential()`.
-You literally just write the business logic.
+**The .NET Implementation (Zero-Code Auth):** Because the Azure SDK is fully aware of Managed Identities, it uses a unified authentication tool called `DefaultAzureCredential()`.
+You literally just write the business logic to fetch the secret.

 ```csharp
 using Azure.Identity;